twit96/portfolio-2022/README.md

 Thus (as of 2023-04-21) I have since migrated the content of my portfolio website to a static site created with the [Astro](https://astro.build/) framework.

 I hosted this project using DigitalOcean, with NGINX as my web server, MySQL as my database, and Google Domains as my domain name registrar.
 The website is built with vanilla PHP, JavaScript, CSS, and HTML.
+You can read more information and watch a demo video of the website [here](https://tylerwittig.com/projects/portfolio-2022/).